Multi-Selector

 • Arbitrarily nested groups of options

-• Searchable
+• Searchable groups/values

-• Reads options from JSON or mark up
+• Reads options from JSON or markup

 • VanillaJS (no dependencies)